Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-7/_posts/2001-08-01-all-together.md

 ## Consider Object Methods

 The next step might be to start writing the methods objects of this class may need.
-Since we are trying to write modular, highly-readable code, we want to try and write methods that do individual, well defined tasks.
+Since we are trying to write modular, highly-readable code, we want to try and write methods that do individual, well-defined tasks.
 With that in mind, we can think about what people can do.

-- Want to see the properties of the person.
+- Want to see the properties of the Person.
 - A walking method
-- An time to travel method.
+- A time to travel method.

-With this in mind, lets write three methods..
+With this in mind, let's write three methods.

 #### toString

-The first of these we may want to write is the method to display the parameters of the person.
-This is the most common methods in any language.
+The first of these we may want to write is the method to display the parameters of the Person. toString is the most common method in any language.
 You can find this method in most Object-Oriented programming languages.

-In this method, we need to grab the ball's eyeColor, hairColor, walkingSpeed properties, so that it can be returned as a string.
+In this method, we need to access the Person's eyeColor, hairColor, speed, and distance properties and returned as a string.

 ```js
 toString() {